 When choosing safety shoes, slip resistance may affect your choice depending on the venue where you’re working.
-For example, some shoes may be better for water slip-resistance, and others are needed for oily surfaces.
+For example, some anti slip work shoes may be better for water slip-resistance, and others are needed for oily surfaces.
 Thus, you’ll want to consider your typical job site environment or choose a work shoe that will prevent slippage in oily conditions.

 The best way to tell how a shoe is resistant to slippage is to take a look at the design of its outsole.
 Typically, you’ll want to choose shoes with heavy-duty tread made from specialized materials such as anti-slip rubber.